-Fees 6.
-A candidate shall be required to pay such fees as may be determined from time to time by the Council.
+- 6. A candidate shall pay such fees as may be determined from time to time by the Council. - \Or department where a department is not within a school or schools or departments where the research is being undertaken in more than one school or department.